Pulsating active matter

 Activity is not restricted to self-propulsion in general.
-In biological tissues, living cells use chemical energy to undergo mechanical deformation.
-For instance, collectively increasing and decreasing their size in a periodic and synchronised fashion~\cite{Zehnder2015}.
-To maintain close packing, local increase in density induces nearby decrease: Tissues must accommodate coexistence between contracting and expanding regions.
-This promotes propagation of contraction waves and pulses, as reported both in vivo~\cite{Martin2009, Solon2009, Armon2018} and in vitro~\cite{Serra-picamal2012, Zehnder2015, Tlili2018, Petrolli2019, Mueller2019, Hino2020, Boocock2021}.
+In biological tissues, living cells use chemical energy to undergo mechanical deformation, and also to power division, extrusion, nematic stresses.
+For instance, cells can collectively increase and decrease their sizes in a sustained and locally synchronised fashion~\cite{Zehnder2015, Thiagarajan2022}.
+To maintain close packing at constant area, without any free boundary, local increase in density induces nearby decrease: tissues must accommodate coexistence between contracting and expanding regions.
+This promotes propagation of contraction waves and pulses, as reported both in vivo~\cite{Martin2009, Solon2009, Armon2018} and in vitro~\cite{Serra-picamal2012, Zehnder2015, Thiagarajan2022, Tlili2018, Petrolli2019, Mueller2019, Hino2020, Boocock2021}.

 The emergence of collective contraction is of tremendous importance in many biological contexts.
 During morphogenesis, mechanochemical coupling yields wave propagation driving the early stages of embryonic development~\cite{Heisenberg2013, Lecuit2019, Lecuit2022}.
 In cardiac tissue, electromechanical coupling leads to contraction pulses spontaneously organizing in patterns~\cite{Karma1993, Luther2018, Karma2022}, some of which signal arrhythmogenesis~\cite{Karma2013, Rappel2022}.
 In uterine tissue, a similar coupling regulates large-scale contraction during labor~\cite{Pumir2015, Elad2017}.
 For all cases, understanding how to control contractile patterns is a first step towards mitigating various health issues.